raiego/organo-project-react/README.md

 # Organo Project (React)

-Projeto desenvolvido em **React** com o objetivo de praticar componentização, props, estado e organização de pastas, seguindo boas práticas do ecossistema React.
+Project developed with **React** to practice component-based architecture, props, state management, and folder organization while following best practices from the React ecosystem.

-## 📌 Sobre o projeto
+## 📌 About the Project

-O **Organo** é uma aplicação onde é possível cadastrar pessoas e organizá-las em diferentes times, explorando conceitos fundamentais do React como:
+**Organo** is an application where users can register people and organize them into different teams, exploring fundamental React concepts such as:

-- Componentes reutilizáveis
+- Reusable components
 - Props
-- Estado (`useState`)
+- State management (`useState`)
-- Renderização condicional
+- Conditional rendering
-- Organização de pastas
+- Folder organization
-- Importações absolutas
+- Absolute imports

-Projeto desenvolvido para fins de **estudo e aprendizado**.
+This project was created for **study and learning purposes**.

 ---

-## 🛠️ Tecnologias utilizadas
+## 🛠️ Technologies Used

 - React
 - JavaScript (ES6+)